zeke/replicate-sd-textual-inversion/README.md

 ## Set up your environment

 1. Clone this repo and install [Cog](https://github.com/replicate/cog#install) if you haven't already.
-If you're using Codespaces, you can install Cog and all the required dependencies by running `curl https://replicate.github.io/codespaces/scripts/install-cog.sh | bash`
+If you're using GitHub Codespaces, you can install Cog and all the required dependencies by running `curl https://replicate.github.io/codespaces/scripts/install-cog.sh | bash`

 2. Run
     ```